Dorothy’s Shrimp Stir Fry recipe is loaded with plump shrimp and crunchy vegetables in a shrimp stir fry sauce that’s deliciously sweet and spicy.

 - Bump this recipe up by adding cashews.

 What to serve with Shrimp Stir Fry

-We made brown rice to go with our Shrimp Stir Fry.
 We actually put a scoop of it in the bottom of our serving bowl.
 You could mix it right into the pan and get all of that delicious shrimp stir fry sauce mixed in.